 The computer lab is located on the first floor of the library.
-There is no charge to students for the use of lab services, with the exception of printing which has a per page charge.
-All use of library computing and network equipment is governed by Southwestern's Computer and Network Use Policy, found in the General Law School Policies.
-Use of the equipment constitutes acceptance of the terms of this policy.
+There is no charge to students for the use of lab services, with the exception of printing, which has a per-page charge.
+All use of library computing and network equipment is governed by Southwestern's Computer and Network Use Policy, available on the Institutional Policies page of the Southwestern website.
+Use of library equipment constitutes acceptance of the terms of this policy.